Reynald Pedros

-Reynald Michel Sebastian Pedros (born 10 October 1971) is a French professional football manager and former player who played as a midfielder.
-He recently managed the Morocco women's national team.
+Reynald Michel Sebastian Pedros (born 10 October 1971) is a French professional football manager and former player who played as a midfielder, who currently serves as the head coach of the Ivory Coast women's national team.

 Early life and club career

 Reynald Michel Sebastian Pedros was born on 10 October 1971 in Orléans, Loiret, and is of Portuguese and Spanish descent.
 He played as a left-footed attacking midfielder, formed in Nantes.
 He was part of the magic trio of FC Nantes with Patrice Loko and Nicolas Ouédec.
 He won the Division 1 title with Nantes in 1995.
 The following year he reached the semi-finals of the UEFA Champions League.

 International career

 Pedros played for the France national team.
 His career bears some similarity to David Ginola's – a mistake in the last 1994 FIFA World Cup qualifying match leading to French elimination, and subsequently being dropped from the national team.

 Before UEFA Euro 1996, he was considered one of the best French midfielders, on par with Zinedine Zidane, and was selected for the tournament.
 France reached the semi-final to face the Czech Republic, and the two teams could not be separated over ninety minutes.
 The match thus went into extra time and subsequently a penalty shoot-out.
 After five successful penalties for each team, Pedros was to take the first of the penalties in sudden death.
 His shot was weak and slow, and was easily saved by the Czech goalkeeper, Petr Kouba.
 Miroslav Kadlec came to take the next penalty, scored it, and knocked France out of the tournament.

 Following this elimination, Pedros was made a pariah by the media and was greatly disliked by French fans.
 He attempted to make a comeback, in Ligue 2, but he was never able to come back to the top of his game.